Skip to main content

 Connectivity is limited to StackSpot AI, and your service is available online.
 When using a Quick Command in the IDE extension, the Web Request operates within it, enabling functionality on private networks.
 If this is your requirement, opt for the Quick Command IDE.

-Step 4.
-Click 'End' and fill out the Quick Command Utilization.
+3. Click 'Finish' and fill out the Quick Command Utilization.
 Add:

 {{the-name-of-yourQC.answer}}